stevenpencle/D6-LOA/README.md

 #### Model - Domain

 The _Domain_ namespace is where entities that represent the business domain are located.
 These are typically the _Entity Framework_ classes that represent the Azure SQL (or local SQL Server) database objects.
-The Template Application Architecture defines the _Entity_ class to be used as a base class for other entities.
 Other business domain representations can also be defined here, like the _Staff_ entity which is the payload type for the _StaffService_ and not represented by a database table.

-- **Entity** The base class for other entities.
+- **IAuditedEntity** The interface that entities that require last update audit fields should implement.
 - **Staff** The object type returned by the _StaffService_.
 - **{Your Entities}** Entities that represent the business domain of your application.